 On April 15, 2019, NMFS published a final rule listing the Gulf Bryde's whale as endangered under the ESA.
-In a memorandum dated July 8, 2019, NMFS determined that the very limited overlap between the CMP fishery and Gulf of Mexico Bryde's whale habitat and the utilization of a gear types unlikely to pose an entanglement risk, the risk of adverse effects on the Gulf of Mexico Bryde's whale from interactions with fishing under the CMP FMP were discountable.
-In that same July 8, 2019, memorandum, NMFS concluded that the activities associated with the CMP FMP were not likely to adversely affect the continued existence of the Gulf Bryde's whale during the revised reinitiation period16.
-The determinations for the Bryde's whale, giant manta ray, and oceanic whitetip will be addressed in a new amendment to the 2015/2017 biological opinion.
+16 In a memorandum dated July 8, 2019, NMFS determined that the very limited overlap between the CMP fishery and Gulf Bryde's whale habitat and the utilization of a gear types unlikely to pose an entanglement risk, the risk of adverse effects on the Gulf Bryde's whale from interactions with fishing under the CMP FMP were discountable.
+In that same July 8, 2019, memorandum, NMFS concluded that the activities associated with the CMP FMP were not likely to adversely affect the continued existence of the Gulf Bryde's whale during the revised reinitiation period.17